braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 	- [Tealium Github Repository](https://github.com/Tealium/tealium-android-braze-remote-command)<br><br>
 - Web SDK Tag Resources
 	- [Tealium Documentation](https://community.tealiumiq.com/t5/Client-Side-Tags/Braze-Web-SDK-Tag-Setup-Guide/ta-p/20106)
-{% details Web App Tag Manager Explainer %}
+{% details Braze Web SDK Tag Explainer %}

+#### Braze Web SDK Tag
+The Braze Web SDK Tag is used by customers to deploy Braze's Web SDK to their websites.
+[Tealium iQ Tag Management](https://community.tealiumiq.com/t5/iQ-Tag-Management/Introduction-to-iQ-Tag-Management/ta-p/15883) allows customers to add Braze as a Tag within the Tealium dashboard.
+A tag is a code snippet that is placed on a website to track visitor activity.
+Tags are typically used by marketers to understand the efficacy of online advertising, email marketing, and site personalization.
+By using the Braze Web SDK Tag, clients can get a lot of insight into how customers are interacting with their websites.

 #### Data In Integration
-Integrate Braze into your web app using the Tealium Tag Manager.
+Integrate Braze into your web app using the Tag Manager.
 In order to set up this integration correctly, there are a number of steps you need to take in order to configure the core integration.
 It’s then important to be able to understand how you start sending data to Braze by setting up custom events/custom attributes.<br>

 1. Set up Braze as a “Tag” in your Tealium dashboard.
 2. From the Tag Configuration dialogue box, enter your API Key and your appropriate Endpoint.